aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

   - It is measured in Gas Units whose price may fluctuate according to the load of the network.
 This allows execution & io costs to be low when the network is less busy.
 2. Storage fees
   - This covers the cost to persistently store validated record in the distributed blockchain storage.
-  - It is measured in fixed APT prices, so permanent storage cost stays stable while the gas unit price fluctuates with transient load of the network.
+  - It is measured in fixed APT prices, so the permanent storage cost stays stable even as the gas unit price fluctuates with the network's transient load.
-  - Storage Fee is refundable upon deletion of the allocated storage space, fully or partially, depending on the size and age of the occupied storage space.
+  - The storage fee can be refunded when the allocated storage space is deleted.
+The refund amount may be full or partial, based on the size and duration of the storage used.

 :::tip
 Conceptually, this fee can be thought of as quite similar to how we pay for our home electric or water utilities.